 Passage Prince My Rachid N°53 Rue la recette، Marrakesh 40000, Morocco

 - Ryan Air fly Seville>Marrakech one way for approx. 30 Euro! (probably the cheapest way to get to Marrakech)

-- Jetstar fly London>Essaouria one way for £58!
+- Jetstar fly London>Essaouria return for approx. £60!

 Thanks for reading and commenting – we really appreciate it.
 If you have a blog, please add a travel post to the link below for Nancie’s Travel Photo Thursday which we co-host with Ruth from Tanama Tales and Rachel from Rachel’s Ruminations.